Binsfeld, Luxembourg: Attractions

-“A Schiewesch” is 300-year-old farmhouse which, along with its neighbouring buildings, has been renovated in the traditional rural manner, and now houses more than 1100 exhibits.
+Musée Rural Binsfeld, housed in A Schiewesch, is 300-year-old farmhouse which, along with its neighboring buildings, has been renovated in the traditional rural manner, and now houses more than 1100 exhibits.
 The museum seeks to reveal the past 300 years of rural living through its displays of household pieces, shoemaker's and weaver's workshops, stables, agricultural equipment, and more.

 A Maulusmühle is a monument to aircraft of World War II, near Binsfeld and partially owned by the municipality of Weiswampach.
 It includes the wreckage of a downed airplane.